mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Screen Dimming % Value
 '''''''''''''''''''''''''''''''''''

-This preference allows you to enter the brightness setting/level to use when dimming the screen (0%-99%).
+This preference is used to enter the brightness setting/level to use when dimming the screen (0%-99%).
 Disables Auto or Adaptive Brightness if set.

-Requires that one of the following preferences is set to ``Lock and Dim Screen`` or ``Dim Screen`` to have any effect:
+Requires that one of the following preferences is enabled to ``Lock and Dim Screen`` or ``Dim Screen`` to have any effect:

 * `Swipe down action in the Throttle view?`_
 * `Swipe up action in the Throttle screen?`_